zamazan4ik/awesome-pgo/article/article.md

 * Sent an email to <opensource@apple.com> about enabling PGO for Apple products like Apple Clang, prebuilt FoundationDB, etc - no response.
 * Created the [topic](https://forums.percona.com/t/profile-guided-optimization-pgo-for-databases/24035) on the official Percona forum about optimizing its products with PGO - no response
 * Sent an email to Nvidia via Developer Contact email about enabling PGO for their HPC compilers with all required information about PGO.
 Only got a suggestion about creating a topic on their HPC forum.
 I have tried multiple times to create an account on this resource but with no success due to unknown for me reasons.
 No more responses from them by email, btw.
+* Sent an email about PGO to https://soqol.ru/ via the official contact form on the website - no response
 * Sent an email to [NauEngine](https://nauengine.org/) devs about evaluating PGO for this game engine - **got a response** that PGO information was sent to development teams.
 Great!
+* Created a [topic](https://community.cloudflare.com/t/using-profile-guided-optimization-pgo-for-cloudflare-products/587534) on Cloudflare community platform - no response yet

 TODO: write a section about how I was ignored by different companies with an idea of PGO and other stuff
 TODO: write several pieces of advice/thoughts about how users can try to push PGO for their products being users AND a developer of such products